giantswarm/docs/src/content/changes/workload-cluster-releases-aws/releases/aws-v13.0.0.md

 date: '2020-12-09T08:23:09+00:00'
 description: Release notes for AWS workload cluster release v13.0.0, published on 09 December 2020, 08:23
-title: workload cluster release v13.0.0 for AWS
+title: Workload cluster release v13.0.0 for AWS
 ---

 This release provides support for Kubernetes 1.18 on AWS.